Marshawn Lynch chronology: why he came out of retirement, signed a new contract with Seahawks

 After that 2015 season, Lynch famously retired while playing Super Bowl 50 by posting a photo of his tacos hanging on a cable on Twitter.
 After staying out of the 2016 season, he returned to play for the Raiders of his hometown for two seasons, playing in 21 games and compiling 1,267 yards on the ground and 10 touchdowns on the ground in the process.

 Although technically not retired, he allegedly ended up with football once his contract with the Raiders expired in March.
-That changed a few days ago.
+That changed a couple of weeks ago.

 Marshawn Lynch's contract with Seahawks